 To understand the interests, we need to understand the ownership of media companies.
 The media and entertainment industry is big and growing.
 There is plenty of interest to have a piece of this large and ever-growing pie.

-In the United States, the media and entertainment industry in 2020 was valued at about $720 billion, almost as much as the military budget $730 billion.3U.S. entertainment and media industry 2011-2020. (n.d.).
+In 2020, the US media and entertainment industry was valued at about $720 billion, almost as much as the military budget $730 billion.5U.S. entertainment and media industry 2011-2020. (n.d.).
 Statista.
-Retrieved December 10, 2020, from https://www.statista.com/statistics/237769/value-of-the-us-entertainment-and-media-market/ To put it in relative terms, the United States spends more on military than the next 10 countries combined.4Ranking: Military spending by country 2019. (n.d.).
+Retrieved December 10, 2020, from https://www.statista.com/statistics/237769/value-of-the-us-entertainment-and-media-market/ To put it in relative terms, the United States spends more on military than the next 10 countries combined.6Ranking: Military spending by country 2019. (n.d.).
 Statista.
 Retrieved December 10, 2020, from https://www.statista.com/statistics/262742/countries-with-the-highest-military-spending/

-Most of us know that our posts are mostly seen by our people who follow us, but there is this hope that our “post” will become “viral.”
+Most of us know that our posts are mostly seen by our small circle of family, friends and acquaintances who follow us, but there is this hope that our “post” will become “viral.”
 If we pick the right keywords, maybe, we will achieve some “internet fame.”

-The challenge is that, for movements organized by people, there is no consensus that can easily be built on social media.
-There are many visions and conflicting ways of measuring success, and each person is “empowered” to share his or her own view.
-If the movement becomes a protest on the streets, then it can take a life on its own.
-But protests wear out.8Naím, M. (2014, April 7).
+The challenge with these movements is that there are many visions and conflicting ways of measuring success.
+In movements that seek to deepen democratic representation, each person is “empowered” to share his or her own view.
+If the movement moves from the digital to the streets, then it can take a life on its own.
+But protests, either digital or on the street wear out.10Naím, M. (2014, April 7).
 Why Street Protests Don’t Work.
 The Atlantic. https://www.theatlantic.com/international/archive/2014/04/why-street-protests-dont-work/360264/

 It is hard for hundreds, thousands or even millions of volunteers to compete against paid employees.
 Governments and media companies with their smaller numbers can often (not all the time) outmaneuver the people.